bonibruno/Teragen-Terasort-Teravalidate-Performance-Testing-Scripts-/README.md

 Run the jobs in the following order: teragen, terasort, teravalidate.

-Note:  The tuning parameters specified in the script should be changed to accomodate your particular Hadoop cluster.
+Note:  The tuning parameters specified in the scripts should be changed to accomodate your particular Hadoop cluster.